nodejs/node/doc/api/cluster.md

 * `signal` {string} Name of the kill signal to send to the worker process. **Default:** `'SIGTERM'`

 This function will kill the worker.
-In the primary, it does this by disconnecting the `worker.process`, and once disconnected, killing with `signal`.
-In the worker, it does it by disconnecting the channel, and then exiting with code `0`.
+In the master, it does this by disconnecting the `worker.process`, and once disconnected, killing with `signal`.
+In the worker, it does it by killing the process with the given `signal`.

-Because `kill()` attempts to gracefully disconnect the worker process, it is susceptible to waiting indefinitely for the disconnect to complete.
-For example, if the worker enters an infinite loop, a graceful disconnect will never occur.
-If the graceful disconnect behavior is not needed, use `worker.process.kill()`.

-Causes `.exitedAfterDisconnect` to be set.
+The `kill()` function kills the worker process without waiting for a graceful disconnect, it have the same behavior of `worker.process.kill()`.

 This method is aliased as `worker.destroy()` for backward compatibility.